Cannery Row Magazine

 The apparent cooperation of patients can motivate doctors to assume that a particular medication is now at a therapeutic level.
 This assumption may be the furthest thing from the truth.
 The sad reality of all this secrecy between opposing camps is that a patient will often be released back into society on the wrong medications and dosages.

-I see the fastest way to correct this conflicting scenario between patients and care givers is to teach a new approach to impressionable psychiatric students through the reworking of their textbooks.
+The fastest and most effective way to correct this conflicting scenario between patients and their appointed caregivers is achieved through teaching a new approach to impressionable psychiatric students by reworking their textbooks.
 I recommend they read something like the following:

 101 PSYCHIATRY COURSE